GSA/digitalgov.gov/content/posts/2012-05-07-find-free-video-stock-footage.md

 ---
+url: /2012/05/07/find-free-video-stock-footage/
 date: 2012-05-07 10:50:12 -0400
-title: 'Find Free Video Stock Footage'
+title: Find Free Video Stock Footage
 summary: 'If you&amp;#8217;re creating video, stock footage can be your best friend.
-If you need shots of people walking around, a photo of Chicago, the sound of footsteps or a Latin soundtrack, someone else has already probably already created it and made it available for free! &nbsp;Also known as&nbsp;B—roll, stock footage is extra material that may'
+If you need shots of people walking around, a photo of Chicago, the sound of footsteps or a Latin soundtrack, someone else has already probably already created it and made it available for free! &nbsp;Also known as&nbsp;B&ndash;roll, stock footage is extra material that may'
-authors: [jonathan-rubin]
+authors:
+  - jonathan-rubin
 categories:
   - Content
   - UX